 Maria, from the U.S. and based in Sweden, assists with EDRC's communications and outreach work.

 Nicolò, from Italy, assists with research and educational activities in our work for the Global Military Advisory Council on Climate Change.

-Nishat is based in Pakistan where he assists in GMACCC's programme, research and educational work on climate change and security
+Nishat is based in Canada where he assists in GMACCC's programme, research and educational work on climate change and security.

 Olivia, from France, advises EDRC in its work on environmental security issues.